johnpottergr/Stablecraft.io/service-docs/credential-setup.md

 - **Stripe**
 - **Your Wallet or Smart Contract**

-Using environment variables keeps sensitive keys out of your source code and version control systems like Git.
+Using environment variables keeps sensitive keys out of your source code and version control systems, such as Git.

 ## 🛡 Storing API Keys Securely

-Set your keys in your local environment or in a secure `.env` file:
+Set your keys in your local environment or a secure `.env` file:

 ```bash
 # Coinbase Commerce